Energinet-DataHub/opengeh-python-packages/source/testcommon/README.md

 1. Package: the fixture is destroyed during teardown of the last test in the package.
 1. Session: the fixture is destroyed at the end of the test session.

+Typically, the `module` is the preffered scope choice for scenario testing (we will also use the `module` scope in the example below), as all the then-files in a scenario test rely on the exact same transformation.
+Additionally, tests should always remain independent of each other, making the `module` scope is the only appropriate choice.
-In the example below, we are using the `module` scope.
-This means that all the tests within a module will reuse the same instance of the `fixture`.
+By using the `module` scope it means that all the tests within a module will reuse the same instance of the `fixture`.
 Consequently, we perform data loading, calculations, and transformations to prepare actual dataframes for all the tests beforehand.
 Subsequently, each test file (`test_ouput.py`) utilizes this preprocessed work to simply compare the actual to an expected dataframe.